LiaoSteve/Drone-GCS-and-AI/README.md

 # Airsim
-- [x] In AirSim simulator, use the fuzzy rule to control the drone.
+- [x] In AirSim simulator, use the fuzzy rules to control the drone.
+- [x] Use depth to sense the objects.

-## Author:
+## Author
 - [x] Created by Tzung-Hsien Huang, and adapted by LisoSteve

 <hr></hr>